 The students who do misspell phonetically these days are usually ones who have been encouraged to use inventive spelling which, despite its crunchy, progressive-sounding name, is actually an incredibly important technical step for children learning to think systematically approach a language that is about 15% non-phonetic.
 You need to spend some time practicing and internalizing the patterns that do exist before you start to seriously cover the exceptions.
 Good teachers understand that it’s a temporary stage and don’t let it go on for too long.

-And for what it’s worth, in all my time tutoring I never encountered a single student who misspelled words because of an excessive reliance on phonics, whereas I did repeatedly encounter students who froze or guessed whenever they saw an unfamiliar word because they had no idea how to sound it out, or even that it could be sounded out.
-(The whole “it’s easy to use context clues” thing has a tendency to break down when texts as advanced as those on the old SAT are involved.)
+And for what it’s worth, in 10+ years of tutoring, I never encountered a single student who misspelled words because of an excessive reliance on phonics, whereas I did repeatedly encounter students who froze or guessed whenever they saw an unfamiliar word because they had no idea how to sound it out, or even that it could be sounded out.
 I actually didn’t see all that many spelling errors in my students’ hand-written work, but that was generally because their vocabularies were not particularly expansive, and they tended to stick to words whose spellings they knew.